robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 # Intro #review

-If you’re a painter, a music producer, a writer, a YouTuber, or create *==things==* of any kind, then there's a high likelihood that you've struggled to consistently be ==*inspired to create things*== without inevitably getting burned out for long periods of time.
+If you’re a painter, a music producer, a writer, a YouTuber, or create *things* of any kind, then there's a high likelihood that you've struggled to consistently be *inspired to create things* without inevitably getting burned out for long periods of time.

 Weeks, months, even *years* of burnout can cause you to drop a creative pursuit entirely and attempt to become a backend web developer, ship out on a seasonal oil rigging job, or change lightbulbs at the top of communications towers.

 I'm here to tell you that there is no magical, pre-existing aquifer of inspiration that will fill you up like a well.
-It's a ==nonsense== idea.
-How often you're inspired to create, and *how well* your ideas are fulfilled is reflective of how effectively your ==creative frameworks== support the scale and detail of your ideas.
+It's a nonsense idea.
+How often you're inspired to create, and *how well* your ideas are fulfilled is reflective of how effectively your creative frameworks support the scale and detail of your ideas.

 ---

-==Lack of action== and excess knowledge usually kills inspiration instantly.
+Lack of action and excess knowledge usually kills inspiration instantly.
 You think you've achieved something by having learned all of this stuff, but when it comes time to use it for an idea you have, you either can't, or don't get the result you wanted.
 We often *overshoot* our practical experience and then get frustrated by the idea of having to go *back to the beginning* and learn through *actual experience*.

-==Lack of knowledge== and the will to act, however, can directly inspire and propel you forward, creating a path for you to follow with new ideas to discover along the way, which you walk along with an eager focus, both for the sake of the journey and the destination.
+Lack of knowledge and the will to act, however, can directly inspire and propel you forward, creating a path for you to follow with new ideas to discover along the way, which you walk along with an eager focus, both for the sake of the journey and the destination.
 This is where pretty much all of us start as new creators.

 ---

-Regardless of *when or where* inspiration strikes, the ==worst kind== of inspiration is the kind you have a ==*feeling*== of, rather than a ==*knowing*== of.
-You know the kind, the kind that's *grand* and *sweeping*, but will inevitably be lost in some restless purgatory of ==unfulfilled ideas==, abandoned by indecision, always a feeling, never concrete.
+Regardless of *when or where* inspiration strikes, the *worst kind* of inspiration is the kind you have a *feeling* of, rather than a *knowing* of.
+You know the kind, the kind that's *grand* and *sweeping*, but will inevitably be lost in some restless purgatory of unfulfilled ideas, abandoned by indecision, always a feeling, never concrete.

-The ==*best* kind== of inspiration to be struck by is the ==*actionable* kind.== The kind you know *exactly* how to bring into reality, down to the fine details.
+The *best* kind of inspiration to be struck by is the *actionable* kind.
+The kind you know *exactly* how to bring into reality, down to the fine details.
 Having the ability to easily build a game plan in your head that fulfills your creative needs lends you a certain magnitude of resolve that makes you virtually unstoppable.

 ---

 As artists, we're constantly re-examining our creations at increasing levels of detail as the creation grows in complexity towards its final form.
-It is through varying ==*experiments*== within each of these aspects that inspiration can be born.
+It is through varying *experiments* within each of these aspects that inspiration can be born.
 I know this isn't what you wanted to hear, but it can sometimes take sticking with an idea you have for *extremely* long periods of time to really immerse yourself and prime your brain to think and create in a way that suits that idea, that story, that world, that universe.

-==You can't force yourself to be inspired.== However, you *can* build a garden that produces fresh inspiration, fertilized with experience, watered with knowledge and emotion, strong enough to withstand the test of time.
+You can't force yourself to be inspired.
+However, you *can* build a garden that produces fresh inspiration, fertilized with experience, watered with knowledge and emotion, strong enough to withstand the test of time.
 Truthfully, a garden *must* exist for such delicate seeds to grow, and the gardener must build the garden with care and see to its regular upkeep.
 It's the culmination of the gardener's dedication, the fertility of the soil, the plentiful supply of water, and a keen eye for weeds that need pulling which ultimately allow the seeds to grow and flourish.

 So, let's learn how to build a garden.